kidlat2024/kidlatnews/content/page/Kidlat's Comprehensive Timeline of Philippine History.md

 - <span class=year>1898 April</span> The Americans, feeling left out of the European-led conquering and colonizing stuff and casting covetous eyes on Cuba, Guam and Philippines, declares war on Spain.

-- <span class=year>1898 May</span> Aguinaldo and his men return to Cavite with a new flag which they bought from Alibaba for 10 yuan and a shipful of stuffed toys from Hong Kong Disneyland.
+- <span class=year>1898 May</span> Freshly rested, Aguinaldo and his men return to Cavite with a new flag which they bought from Alibaba for 10 yuan and a shipful of stuffed toys from Hong Kong Disneyland.

 - <span class=year>1898 June</span> Aguinaldo elects himself President and declares independence from Spain, completely oblivious to the fact that Spain has already sold the Philippines to the US just the day before.